 High School students must complete at least four units of English, three units of college-preparatory mathematics, two units of foreign language, two units of social science, and two units in the natural sciences.
 The University recommends that candidates take the most rigorous academic program available in their schools, including at least five academic courses each year and AP, IB, and honors courses whenever possible.

 Students with a cumulative GPA of at least 3.3 or rank in the top 10 percent of their class, have the option to choose whether or not to submit standardized test scores (SAT or ACT).

 Applicants choosing not to submit standardized test scores are strongly encouraged to submit at least one recommendation from a teacher in a core subject area.
 Home-schooled applicants, students attending schools outside the United States, and students wishing to be considered for merit based scholarships must submit standardized test scores.

 If you submit both the ACT and SAT, the University uses the most favorable score.
 Your SAT is based on a mix and match of your highest Evidence Based Reading/Writing and Math scores.
 Your ACT score is based on your highest composite.
 Only SATscores from March 2016 and beyond are considered in the application and scholarship review process.

 How to Apply

 Students interested in attending Hampton University can apply online.
-All students must submit the following items for admission consideration:
+All students must submit for admission consideration the following:

-- Submit two letters of recommendation with at least one from your high school guidance counselor or a high school teacher; and one from an individual who can address your character.
+- One letter of recommendation from your high school guidance counselor or a high school teacher.